You have only three days to visit Brittany? No worries, we explain you what to see in less than 30minutes drive with or without car.

 Everyday, on the port, stands the oyster market where the fischermens sell directly their products.

 Get lost in the city and take your time!
 You can get yourself about half a dozen of oysters directly from the port and then enjoy it while looking at the sea… isn’t that nice?
 You can also take a seat in one of the many restaurants facing the sea.

-If you just love medieval town, Dinan is made for you.
-With only 25 minutes of train from Edd Hostel, Dinan is one of the place we highly recommend!
+If you love medieval town, Dinan is made for you.
+With only 25 minutes train from Edd Hostel, Dinan is one of the place we highly recommend!

-All the town is really medieval looking like, with its old stone bridge, its huge Clockwork tower (it is over 40 meter high!) where you might even see the Mont Saint-Michel, if the weather allow’s it!
+All the town is really medieval looking like, with its old stone bridge, its huge Clockwork tower (it is over 40 meter high!).
 Everytime we go there, we feel like going back to middle age.
 Actually, lot of guests tell us it is the highlight of their visit in Brittany.

 … and Lehon